 The Employment Law Review: Czech Republic

 National laws in the Czech Republic regulate employment relationships extensively.
 As a result, employees receive a high level of statutory protection.
 Modifications of rights and duties in employment relationships are limited.
-The rights and duties of an employee may only be modified by a bilateral agreement and modifications to the employee's disadvantage are not permitted.
+The rights and duties of an employee may be modified only by a bilateral agreement and modifications that disadvantage the employee are not permitted.
 The main employment regulation is the Czech Labour Code.
 In addition to national legal acts, government regulations and EU law are the key sources of Czech employment law rules.
 Case law is used as an interpretation source but is not binding.

 Some aspects of employment relationships can be regulated by collective bargaining agreements, specifically those at a higher level, concluded between employers' associations and sector trade unions, which are binding for all employers active in the relevant economic sector.
 Collective bargaining agreements of a higher level are published on the website of the Czech Ministry of Labour and Social Affairs.